Esri/i3s-lib/README.md

 ### On Windows with Visual Studio + CMake

 Start Visual Studio, choose _"Open folder"_ command, point to ````projects/3rdparty````.
 A CMake project will open.
 Select a configuration to build.
-Run "Project -> Generate Cache", then "Build -> Build All".
+Run "Project -> Generate Cache for i3s_3rdparty", then "Build -> Build All".

 You can build everything with Clang instead of the MSVC compiler, select "x64-Clang-" configurations for that.
 NB: you'll need to have the __C++ Clang tools for Windows__ component installed.